arjunrwarrier/arjunrwarrier/README.md

 - Integrated Flask to load ML Models using TensorFlow Lite, effectively reducing load times.
 - Incorporated tflite-runtime to reduce the Docker image size of the Flask application, thereby enhancing performance and image usability.
-- Developed and implemented Hazelcast Cache for facilitating data exchange between two Flink datastreams in Java.

 ## Contact